BASNETANAMIKA/Page_Object_Framework_UI/README.md

 # Page_Object_Framework_UI

-The robotframework-PageObjectLibrary has been used which is supported in python 3.
+The robotframework-PageObjectLibrary has been used for this project which is supported in python 3.

 Tests\test_started.robot is the main test suite.It contains 2 test cases:
 1. Verify details of getting started page
-2. Verify that user can search and is redirected to the page
+2. Verify that user can search.

 ##**Technology / Frameworks used:**